ramiromuniz/Snooker-App/README.md

 # Snooker-App
 ## Overview
-Welcome to our Snooker Simulation App, an interactive digital recreation of the classic game of snooker.
+Interactive digital recreation of the classic game of snooker.
 Aimed to provide a near-authentic snooker experience, this application leverages intuitive mouse-based cue controls and realistic physics to immerse players in the strategic depth of snooker.

 ![image](https://github.com/ramiromuniz/Snooker-App/assets/73760479/3caac1f8-fffd-4f2d-8da8-976c9ceec124)